Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 c.
 Digital self-contained mainstream CO2 serial kit sets.

-The MULTI socket does not mean flexibility because you can only do one of the above parameter at any one time.
-Common sense tells us three dedicated sockets is far superior; why suffer pain of two missing sockets to gain use of one flexible socket?
+The MULTI-parameter socket does not mean flexibility and is a burden because you can only do one of the above parameter at any one time.
+Common sense tells us three dedicated sockets is far superior; why suffer the pain of two missing sockets?

 Life Scope-i does not have enough connector sockets

-There are two parts to the hardware in the Life Scope BSM-2301 bedside monitor.
+The two blocks of patient monitoring hardware in the Life Scope BSM-2301 bedside monitor are:

 - 1-ch TEMP